Skip to main content

 U.S. National DNA Database System

-The database originally tracked only sex offenders, but has expanded to include all people convicted of a qualifying federal offense.
-Some states and the federal government have also begun collecting DNA samples from people who have been arrested for a crime but have not yet been convicted, as well as from detained immigrants.
+Convicted offenders aren't the only subjects of DNA testing.
+The forensic laboratory DNA analysis database originally tracked only sex offenders, but it has expanded to include all people convicted of qualifying offenses under federal law.
+Some states and the federal government now go further.
+They have begun collecting DNA samples from people who have been arrested for a crime but have not yet been convicted.
+These samples are used for investigative leads that might match with offender DNA.

 The following is an overview of the U.S. national DNA database system, including its beginnings and how it's used by law enforcement.